 A Misdirected Payment occurs when a Consumer’s payment is assigned to an Energy Supplier that does not have an Energy Contract for the relevant RMP.
 As part of a Switch, the Gaining Supplier shall provide a new Prepayment Device to the Consumer in accordance with the Prepayment Arrangements Schedule.
 However, it is possible that the Consumer continues to use the Prepayment Device issued by the Losing Supplier, a previous Energy Supplier, or that they use a Prepayment Device issued for a different RMP.
 Misdirected Payments may also occur due to incorrect data being held on Systems.

-Each Energy Supplier shall ensure that its contracted Prepayment Infrastructure Providers (PPMIPs) meet the requirements of this Section F.
+Each Energy Supplier shall ensure that its contracted Prepayment Meter Infrastructure Providers (PPMIPs) meet the requirements of this Section F.

 The PPMIP shall allocate Consumer payments received to the Energy Supplier Registered to the RMP at the time of the credit purchase.
-The PPMIP shall always allocate such payments using information held in its databases and validated against the Enquiry Services.
+For gas, the PPMIP shall allocate such payments using information held in its databases and for electricity, the PPMIP shall allocate payments using information held in the Electricity Enquiry Service.
 Where the PPMIP cannot allocate such payments, these shall be unallocated.
-The process for managing Unallocated Payments and contractual PPMIP obligations is set out in the Prepayment Arrangements Schedule.
+The process for managing Unallocated Transactions and contractual PPMIP obligations is set out in the Prepayment Arrangements Schedule.

 Resolution Outcomes